hemantksingh/messup-learn/Cloud and Infrastructure/AWS/DR and Business Continuity.md

 # Disaster Recovery and Business Continuity

-Key questions to think about before opting for a DR strategy
+Key questions to think about before before planning your DR strategy

 * Are you planning for [high availability or disaster recovery](https://www.readysetcloud.io/blog/allen.helton/is-serverless-disaster-recovery-worth-it/)?
 People often think disaster recovery and high availability are the same thing.
   * **Disaster recovery** is the ability to get your system stable after a significant event.
 Significant events could be things like natural disasters (tornadoes or earthquakes), physical disasters (building fire or flooding in server room), or technology disasters (hacked or ransomware).